-As a rule pub quizzes and quiz trivia nights take place inside a public house or a bar.
+As a rule, pub quizzes and quiz trivia nights take place inside a public house or at a beer bar.
 This guide explains pub quiz rules and regulations for the modern pub game.

-There are several reasons for running a regular quiz in a pub.
-But, most pub landlords use it as a way to generate repeat and regular trade on the quiet nights, similar to running a raffle.
+Most pub landlords will use it as a way to generate repeat and regular trade on the quiet nights, similar to running a raffle.

-That said, organising the rules for pub quizzes need to be well coordinated and properly adjudicated.
+That said, organising the rules for pub quizzes needs to be well coordinated, ethical, fair, and properly adjudicated.

-The main reason is that a well run trivia night is more likely to get customers back to your bar on a regular basis.
+The main reason is that a well run trivia night is more likely to get your customers back drinking in your bar on a regular basis.

-As a general rule it is recommend to set up modest entry fees and be frugal with prize offerings.
+As a general rule, it's recommended to set modest entry fees and be frugal with prize offerings.
 Charging pricey entry fees can discourage many people from taking part.
-Offering prizes with high values could encourage 'professional quizzers' to play.

-That often ruins the chances for one of the regular customers to win the quiz.
+Doing so often ruins the chances for one of the regular customers to win the quiz.
 Hence, it also increases the chance of a contestant cheating when large valuable prizes are on offer.

-Many pub quizzes charge £1 entry fee per person (more for charity events and one-offs).
-A prize fund around £50 is typical for a quiz night in the United Kingdom.
+For this reason, many pub quizzes charge £1 entry fee per person (more for charity events and one-offs).
+A prize fund around £50 is typical for quiz night rules in the United Kingdom.